Abandoned & Little-Known Airfields:

 Indeed, the ground was regraded so that nearly nothing remained of America’s first "Cradle of Aviation."

-No airfield at all at this location was depicted on the 1928 Air Navigation Map (courtesy of Chris Kennedy).
+McCook Field was no longer depicted on the 1928 Air Navigation Map (courtesy of Chris Kennedy).

 A 1956 aerial view showed the site of McCook Field to be occupied by several athletic fields.